8. Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD) - article 25: health

 Figure 8.6 – Text description

-- Notes: Respondents were asked if they received help or care for a long-term health condition or a physical or mental health-related disability in the last 12 months.
-A long-term health condition refers to a condition that is expected to last 6 months or longer.
+- Notes: Respondents were asked if they received help or care for a long-term health condition or a physical or mental disability in the last 12 months.
+A long-term health condition refers to a condition that has lasted or is expected to last 6 months or longer.

-- The data in the chart refers only to non-institutionalized persons receiving care.
-The target population for the 2018 General Social Survey is all non-institutionalized persons 15 years of age or older, living in the 10 provinces of Canada.
+- The estimates in the chart above refer only to non-institutionalized persons receiving care.
+The target population for the 2018 General Social Survey is all non-institutionalized persons aged 15 years and over, living in the 10 provinces of Canada.

 - Source: Statistics Canada, General Social Survey - Caregiving and Care Receiving, 2018 (Social Research Division calculations).

-Both men and women with disabilities were over 7 times more likely than men and women without disabilities to report having received care or help for a long-term health condition or disability in the last 12 months (22% versus 3%).
+Both men and women with disabilities were over 7 times more likely than men and women without disabilities to report having received help or care for a long-term health condition or disability in the last 12 months (22% versus 3%).